 9. Misuse of Resources

-Misusing the resources of a website or service, such as by using excessive bandwidth or storage, can result in a temporary IP block.
+Misusing a website or service’s resources, such as excessive bandwidth or storage, can result in a temporary IP block.

 In some cases, a temporary IP block may result from a mistake on the part of the website or service.